braintree/braintree_android/v4_MIGRATION_GUIDE.md

   protected void onActivityResult(int requestCode, int resultCode, @Nullable Intent data) {
     super.onActivityResult(requestCode, resultCode, data);
     if (requestCode == BraintreeRequestCodes.GOOGLE_PAY) {
-      googlePayClient.onActivityResult(resultCode, data, (paymentMethodNonce, error) -> {
+      // FEEDBACK: this method also required a FragmentActivity, which the code snippet doesn't show googlePayClient.onActivityResult(resultCode, data, (paymentMethodNonce, error) -> {
         if (paymentMethodNonce != null) {
           // send this nonce to your server